ervishal1/demo/README.md

 # New Changes For Checking Fetch

 # Changes are Made on Remote

 But i dont want to merge with local directly

+# Cheking Patch

+    Cheking How to Use Patch